lpouillo/boxmodel/README.md

 Usage
 -----
-The BoxModel is a basic engine that can be derived to build specific element model.
+The IsotopicBoxModel is a basic engine that can be derived to build specific element model.
 It does not work by itself.
 You can run the demo by typing:

     # Evolution of the iron ratio